 Cloud security is a discipline that protects cloud-based assets from cyber attacks.
 Cloud security specialists have extensive knowledge and experience in cloud framework and incident response in a cloud environment.
 They are also responsible for securing cloud computing resources and infrastructure.
 They have a more specific security concept focusing on network activities, backup devices, storage, and servers.
 Generally, entry level cybersecurity jobs do not require an IT background; however, having a degree in information security, computer science, or other related fields is a plus to maintaining cloud systems.

-The average salary of a cloud security specialist is estimated to be $98,702 annually.
-ZipRecruiter produce this information from job postings and third party data sources.
+The average salary of a cloud security specialist is estimated to be $120,907 annually, according to Glassdoor in 2024.

 Certifications: CompTIA Cloud+, Certified Cloud Security Professional (CCSP), GIAC Cloud Security Automation (GCSA).